IEP Present Levels (PLAAFP) in Maryland

 What Maryland Requires

-Present levels must describe how the child's disability affects involvement and progress in the general education curriculum, with specific academic and functional data (COMAR 13A.05.01.09A(1); 34 CFR 300.320(a)(1)).
+Present levels must describe how the child's disability affects involvement and progress in the general education curriculum, with specific academic and functional data based on current evaluations (COMAR 13A.05.01.09(A)(1); 34 CFR 300.320(a)(1)).

-Present levels must be based on current evaluation data from the comprehensive evaluation under COMAR 13A.05.01.05 and 13A.05.01.06 and any subsequent reevaluations (34 CFR 300.305(a)).
+Present levels must be based on current evaluation data from the comprehensive evaluation under COMAR 13A.05.01.05 and COMAR 13A.05.01.06, including any subsequent reevaluations (34 CFR 300.305(a)).

 For preschool children, present levels must describe how the disability affects participation in appropriate activities (34 CFR 300.320(a)(1)(ii)).

-All measurable annual goals must flow directly from the present levels, addressing needs identified from the disability (COMAR 13A.05.01.09A(2)).
+All measurable annual goals must flow directly from the present levels, addressing needs identified from the disability — each goal requires a documented baseline from the PLAAFP (COMAR 13A.05.01.09(A)(2); COMAR 13A.05.01.09(B)).

-Parent input and concerns must be documented and considered in developing the present levels and IEP (COMAR 13A.05.01.09; 34 CFR 300.324(a)(1)(ii)).
+Parent input, concerns, and information must be documented and considered in developing the present levels and IEP (COMAR 13A.05.01.09; 34 CFR 300.324(a)(1)(ii)).

 Key Timelines

-Present levels must be updated at each annual IEP review with current data (COMAR 13A.05.01.08B; 34 CFR 300.324(b)).
+Present levels must be updated at each annual IEP review with current data (COMAR 13A.05.01.08(B); 34 CFR 300.324(b)).

-Reevaluation occurs at least every three years (COMAR 13A.05.01.06E; 34 CFR 300.303).
+Reevaluation occurs at least every three years, providing updated data for present levels (COMAR 13A.05.01.06(E); 34 CFR 300.303).

-Parents must receive evaluation reports and draft IEP at least 5 business days before the IEP meeting (COMAR 13A.05.01.07D).
+Parents must receive evaluation reports and draft IEP at least 5 business days before the IEP meeting (COMAR 13A.05.01.07(D)).

 Sources